grafana/loki/docs/sources/storage/_index.md

 As of 2.0, this is the recommended index storage type, performance is comparable to a dedicated index type while providing a much less expensive and less complicated deployment.

+We have added experimental support of [TSDB index store](../operations/storage/tsdb) which improves query performance, reduces TCO and has the same feature parity as "boltdb-shipper".

 ### Cassandra

 Cassandra can also be utilized for the index store and aside from the [boltdb-shipper](../operations/storage/boltdb-shipper/), it's the only non-cloud offering that can be used for the index that's horizontally scalable and has configurable replication.
 It's a good candidate when you already run Cassandra, are running on-prem, or do not wish to use a managed cloud offering.